 BEST PLACES TO STAY IN CORDOBA IN CENTRO

 3. Vial Norte, good area to stay in Cordoba for families

 As its name suggests, Vial Norte is a northern sector of Cordoba, and it features a mix of residential, commercial and tourism activities.

 Travelers on the go will enjoy staying near the AVE RENFE train station, which offers connections to regions across Spain and Europe.
-This district of Cordoba offers budget inns, bed & breakfast accommodations, long-term efficiency apartments, and a few backpacker hostels.
+This district of Cordoba offers budget inns, bed & breakfast accommodations, long-term efficiency apartments.

 For the most part, the lodging options near the Cordoba Train Station are modest and very affordable with the exception of a couple of international chains.